Separation Anxiety is a condition that causes dogs to literally freak out when their owner leaves them alone.

 Pacing Back and Forth

 Note: If you have a puppy under the age of 5 months old, they may exhibit similar symptoms: barking, whining, chewing, and going potty indoors.
-This isn’t necessarily Separation Anxiety, this is normal puppy behavior.
+This is not Separation Anxiety, this is normal puppy behavior.

-Reno, the dachshund, would bark, whine, chew the door of his kennel, poo inside his kennel and spread it all over the place.
+Reno, my dachshund, would bark, whine, chew the door of his kennel, poo inside his kennel and spread it all over the place.
 It was awful!

-Our basement staircase chewed up by Artemus (Ardi).
-Little Beagle, Bastian puppy, is sitting at the top of the stairs.
+Our basement staircase was all chewed up by Artemus (Ardi) when he got loose.
+You can also see my little puppy, Bastian, is sitting at the top of the stairs…he was the innocent one.

 How Do You Help A Dog with Separation Anxiety?